requence/table/README.md

 ### VirtualTable

-A compound component for rendering large datasets with virtual scrolling and CSS Grid layout.
+A compound component for rendering large datasets with virtual scrolling.

 ```tsx
 import { VirtualTable } from '@requence/table'